 What is phishing?

 Spear Phishing is more effective than traditional phishing scams, as it is tailored to a specific target.
-Spear Phishers often already have information about the individuals they are attempting to lure in.
+These types of phishers often have some private info about the individuals they are attempting to lure in.

 There are many ways you can spot a phishing email.
 The following are just a few examples: